metadatacenter/cedar-artifact-library/README.md

 The builder class has methods `withClassValueConstraint`, `withOntologyValueConstraint`, `withBranchValueConstraint`,  and `withValueSetValueConstraint` to allow specification of these types.

-Here, for example, is a the builder being used to create a field with all four types:
+Here, for example, is the builder being used to create a field with all four types:

 ```java
     String name = "Disease";